codr7/g-fu/v1/README.md

 F
 ```

-Values may be combined using `or`/`and`.
-Only used values are evaluated.
-Comparisons are performed using boolean representations while preserving the original values.
-The last evaluated argument is always returned.
+Values may be combined using `or`/`and`, unused values are not evaluated.
+Comparisons are performed using boolean representations while preserving original values, the last evaluated argument is returned.

 ```
   (or 0 1)